 Estimating contract participation

 Contract participation was estimated according to different payment and attribute scenarios to determine how projected uptake by farmers varied according to contract terms.
-Mean parameter coefficients from the RPL model were used for calculating probabilities under two alternative scenarios; optimal and non-optimal contracts.
-‘Optimal’ refers to contract attributes that meet the preferences of agents while ‘non-optimal’ contracts do not.
+Coefficient means from the RPL model were used for calculating probabilities under two alternative scenarios; optimal and non-optimal contracts, where optimal refers to contract attributes that meet the preferences of agents while ‘non-optimal’ contracts do not.
 The subsidy was fixed across both alternatives at different rates to explore the trade-off between preference satisfaction and incentive reward.

 As expected, non-optimal contracts required greater remuneration to counter higher levels of non-enrolment (Figure 5).
 Participation estimates for the scheme ranged from 38% (€20 year-1) to 97% (€200 year-1) for bovines and 71% (€1 year-1) to 99% (€10 year-1) for ovine farmers in optimal contract scenarios.
 In the non-optimal contract scenario participation ranged from 4% (€20 year-1) to 70% (€200 year-1) for bovines and 2% (€1 year-1) to 78% (€10 year-1) for ovine farmers.
 Holding subsidy premiums constant, the participation difference between the contract scenarios ranges from 27% to 58% for bovine farmers and 22% to 84% for ovine farmers.